mxriverlynn/backbone.picky/readme.md

 #### Selectable#select

-Select a model, setting the model's `selected` attribute to true and triggering a "select" event.
+Select a model, setting the model's `selected` property to true and triggering a "select" event.

 ```js